nassir90/blackboard-crawler/README.md

 Use with the option `-h` or `--help` to view all other available options, or look at the file titled "help" in this repo.

+## Problems

+For some reason, sometimes, the crawl phase does not actually crawl anything.
+You know this has happened when you see `Regenerated crawl.json` right after `Logged in!`.
+When this occurs simply stop the program and rerun.
+It usually resolves itself.

 ## How do I run it?

 `py blackboard-crawler.py [OPTIONS]`